linkerd/website/linkerd.io/content/2.12/reference/proxy-metrics.md

   is updated when the connection closes.
 * `tcp_connection_duration_ms`: A histogram of the duration of the lifetime of a connection, in milliseconds.
 This is updated when the connection closes.
+* `inbound_tcp_errors_total`: A counter of the total number of inbound TCP connections that could not be processed due to a proxy error.
+* `outbound_tcp_errors_total`: A counter of the total number of outbound TCP connections that could not be processed due to a proxy error.

 ### Labels